China Next Generation Internet

 The China Next Generation Internet (CNGI; 中国下一代互联网 (中國下一代互聯網, Zhōngguó Xià Yīdài Hùliánwǎng)) project is an ongoing plan for the accelerated rollout and application of the IPv6 protocol nationwide.

 An author from the China Academy of Information and Communications Technology (CAICT) summarized IPv6 protocol as "not yet the whole of the next-generation Internet" but merely the beginning and a platform for the next generation of the Internet.
 China has aimed for widespread deployment in cloud computing, 5G, Internet of Things (IoT) and self driving vehicles.
 All of which requires a lot of IP addresses and why the IPv6 rollout is highly valued as it provides near limitless IP addresses and can accommodate the country's rapid growth in new-age technologies.

 According to Viktorija Ratomske, an expert at IPXO, the advantage of having a 'single stack' IPv6 network for China is that "IPv6 exceeds IPv4 in complexity and efficiency, allowing smoother overall network connectivity and simpler network management.
 It also enables much greater connection speeds, as IPv6 traffic doesn’t need to pass through carrier NAT systems".
-In addition, unlike IPv4, the new protocol has an integrated IPsec feature which is deemed much safer, can run end-to-end encryption and prevents third parties from gathering data, resulting in a more secured network nationwide.
+In addition, unlike IPv4, the new protocol has an integrated IPsec feature which is considered safer, can run end-to-end encryption and prevents third parties from gathering data, resulting in a more secured network nationwide.